New Zealand Muslim Association: Ponsonby Mosque ( Al-Masjid Al-Jamie)

-On 30 March 1979 the foundation for the Mosque for first mosque in New Zealand was laid.
-Further extensions was completed in 1986, which created a praying area for ladies, accommodation for the Imam, kitchen facilities, Janaza washing room and additional prayer hall for Jumma prayers.
-Ponsonby Mosque was re-named to Al-Masjid Al-Jamie to give the mosque an Islamic name in the late 20th century.
+On 30 March 1979 the foundation for the Ponsonby Mosque was laid.
+The Ponsonby Mosque was the first in New Zealand.
+The Mosque was extended in 1986, creating a ladies' praying area, accommodation for the Imam, kitchen facilities, Janaza washing room and additional prayer hall for Jumma prayers.
+The Ponsonby Mosque was re-named to Al-Masjid Al-Jamie to give the mosque an Islamic name in the late 20th century.
 Today the Al-Masjid Al-Jamie has a total capacity of 700 people.

 Avondale Islamic Centre

-Avondale Islamic Centre (AIC), in Avondale, Auckland, New Zealand.
+Avondale Islamic Centre (AIC), in Avondale, Auckland, New Zealand was first opened in 1988, and closed temporarily in 2014-2015.
 Primarily serves as a mosque, providing a place to conduct the five daily prayers and extra devotional prayers such as Ramadan night prayers (tarawih) for males and females.
 However, the Centre also offers a number of wide ranging services, including event hosting facilities, teaching and a multi-purpose area with a car park for over 40 vehicles.